 You can keep life-saving medication called Naloxone (Narcan) on hand to help until the person receives treatment.
 The medication is available in Maryland without a prescription at Maryland pharmacies and distribution points throughout the state.

 If you experience someone overdosing, call 911 immediately, even if you have Naloxone.

 The Maryland Good Samaritan Law protects you and the person who overdosed from certain crimes and prosecution if you are helping someone get help for an overdose.

-There are also crisis support centers throughout Maryland that can provide 24/7 care, sometimes on a walk-in basis.
+There are also crisis walk-in support centers throughout Maryland that can provide 24/7 care.
 These centers may provide immediate help and ongoing support.
-You can find these treatment centers in the 211 resource database.

 Disposing Of Old Medication